weston-bailey/weston-bailey/README.md

-### Hi there 👋
+### Hello, Wolrd 👋

-Welcome to my little slice of github.
+Welcome to my little slice of github!

 This is place full of things I made, things I think are neat and also lots of retired lessons and already taught code-alongs.